-The problem of N-dimensional Burgers turbulence, i.e. of a potential flow without pressure, exhibits similarities with NS turbulence, such as the existence of an inertial range which supports an energy cascade and the multi-scaling of the velocity moments.
-Although, like NS, it lacks a small control parameter and hence is non-trivial, it is simpler, since the Burgers equation can be integrated explicitly via the Cole-Hopf transformation3, hence it has allowed for some progress [52, 50].
+The problem of N-dimensional Burgers turbulence, i.e. of a potential flow without pressure, exhibits similarities with Navier-Stokes turbulence, such as the existence of an inertial range which supports an energy cascade and the multi-scaling of the velocity moments.
+Although, as NS, it lacks a small control parameter and hence is non-trivial, it is simpler, since the Burgers equation can be integrated explicitly via the Cole-Hopf transformation \ddagger , hence it has allowed for some progress [50, 48].
 A remarkable mapping to an elastic object in a quenched random potential maps the shocks in both a decaying or stirred Burgers velocity field to the jumps of the equilibrium position of the pinned elastic object (which is a point for decaying Burgers or a line for stirred Burgers) upon variation of an external field.
-This mapping was used to study the large-dimension N limit of stirred Burgers turbulence using replica-symmetry breaking [53, 54] and, more recently, of decaying Burgers turbulence [55, 56].
-The detailed statistics of shock cells which is obtained from these works is consistent with the physical expectation, and important open questions are now: (i) whether this is a good starting point to perform an expansion towards finite N; (ii) whether it can inspire an approach to NS in large dimensions, a notably difficult problem [57].
-A RG-inspired method by passing the Cole-Hopf transformation as well as a non-perturbative RG have been proposed very recently for the Khardar-Parisi-Zhang (KPZ) equation which is closely related to the Burgers equation [58, 59].
+This mapping was used to study the large-dimension N limit of stirred Burgers turbulence using replica symmetry breaking [51, 52] and, more recently, of decaying Burgers turbulence [53, 54].
+The detailed statistics of shock cells which is obtained from these works is consistent with the physical expectation, and important open questions are now (i) whether this is a good starting point to perform an expansion towards finite N; (ii) whether it can inspire an approach to Navier Stokes in large dimension, a notably difficult problem [55].
+An RG inspired method bypassing the Cole-Hopf transformation has been proposed very recently for the KPZ equation which is closely related to the Burgers equation [56].